mmuratarat/mmuratarat.github.io/_pages/faq.md

 3. **Good fit** – Validation error low, slightly higher than the training error
 4. **Unknown fit** - Validation error low, training error 'high'

 It is said 'unknown' fit because the result is counter intuitive to how machine learning works.
 The essence of ML is to predict the unknown.
 If you are better at predicting the unknown than what you have 'learned', the data between training and validation must be different in some way.
+Either your training set had many 'hard' cases to learn, or your validation set had mostly 'easy' cases to predict.
 This could mean you either need to re-evaluate your data splitting method, adding more data, or possibly changing your performance metric (i.e., are you actually measuring the performance you want?).

 #### What will happen if the learning rate is set too low or too high?